byjean/blog/_posts/2015-07-10-painless-release-with-sbt.md

 sbt-git
 -----

-[sbt-git](https://github.com/sbt/sbt-git) is a very useful plugin, it will provide your with a nice prompt showing git information right there in sbt.
+[sbt-git](https://github.com/sbt/sbt-git) is a very useful plugin, it will provide you with a nice prompt showing git information right there in sbt.
-It can also derive the version from in various ways.
+It can also derive the version of the project from the git history in various ways.

 To enable it create a `git.sbt` file in the `project` directory with the following content (again check for newer versions):